torvalds/linux/Documentation/driver-api/firmware/request_firmware.rst

 .. kernel-doc:: drivers/base/firmware_loader/main.c
    :functions: request_firmware_into_buf

-Asynchronous firmware requests
+Asynchroyesus firmware requests
 ==============================

-Asynchronous firmware requests allow driver code to not have to wait until the firmware or an error is returned.
-Function callbacks are provided so that when the firmware or an error is found the driver is informed through the callback. request_firmware_nowait() cannot be called in atomic contexts.
+Asynchroyesus firmware requests allow driver code to yest have to wait until the firmware or an error is returned.
+Function callbacks are provided so that when the firmware or an error is found the driver is informed through the callback. request_firmware_yeswait() canyest be called in atomic contexts.

-request_firmware_nowait
+request_firmware_yeswait
 -----------------------
 .. kernel-doc:: drivers/base/firmware_loader/main.c
-   :functions: request_firmware_nowait
+   :functions: request_firmware_yeswait

 Special optimizations on reboot
 ===============================